Signposting benefits, statements, support for arts workers following the COVID-19 outbreak. Last updated: 27 August.

 – Universal Credit (they are suspending the minimum income floor restriction and you won’t have to go to a job centre if you are self-isolating)

-– There is Hardship Fund that has been given to local councils to help people with council tax.
+– Hardship Fund that has been given to local councils to help people with council tax.

-– Self Employed Income Support Scheme – check if you are eligible and when you can apply here (read our blog post on how to claim).
+– Self Employed Income Support Scheme – check if you are eligible and when you can apply here (read our blog post on how to claim) – you can claim a first grant up until 13 July.
+A second grant is available to claim from 17 August.

 – HMRC (0800 015 9559) will arrange bespoke time to pay your taxes – allowing a little more time to pay your taxes.